hcasse/Orchid/doc/index.md

 orchid.run(MyApp())
 ```

-This small program will open a browser that displays a single label
-"Hello, World!" and a single button to close the window.
+This small program will open a browser that displays a single label "Hello, World!" and a single button to close the window.

-The class ``MyPage`` defines the lookup and the components of the displayed
-page: it is a vertical stack made of a label and of a button.
-In turn,
-the button, when clicked, invokeds the ``close`` function of the page.
+The class `MyPage` defines the lookup and the components of the displayed page: it is a vertical stack made of a label and of a button.
+In turn, the button, when clicked, invokes the `close` function of the page.

-All is embedded in in an application, ``MyApp` which attributes are
-defined in the constructor.
-The important function here is ``first``
-that returns the first page of the application.
+All is embedded in in an application, `MyApp` which attributes are defined in the constructor.
+The important function here is `first` that returns the first page of the application.

 Finally, the last line runs the **Orchid** server on the application.